sheldonhull/sheldonhull.hugo/content/notes/development/aws/aws-powershell.md

 ### Install AWS.Tools

 Going forward, use AWS.Tools modules for newer development.
-It's much faster to import and definitely a better development experience in alignment with .NET SDK namespace approach.
+It is much faster to import and definitely offer a better development experience in alignment with the .NET SDK namespace approach.

-Use their installer module to simplify versioning and avoid conflicts with automatic cleanup of prior SDK versions.
+Use the installer module to simplify versioning and avoid conflicts with automatic clean-up of prior SDK versions.

 ```powershell
 install-module 'AWS.Tools.Installer' -Scope CurrentUser